Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

    a. gripperone --> gripperone_description

      Our robot is called "gripperone" and in this folder, it contains the meshes and urdf/xacro file of the gripperone robotic arm.
+This folder also provide a launch file for both in Rviz and Gazebo.

+     To launch the robot in gazebo, open a new terminal and run the command below

+     ```

+     $ roslaunch grippperone_description gazebo.launch

+     ```

    b. chess_environment